Corpus

 All devices were synchronised before starting the recordings in order to obtain a maximally precise correspondence between sound and image.
 This was achieved by means of Tentacle timecode generators.
 Such generators are a built-in part of Tentacle Track E recorders, which directly register timecode as metadata.
 To synchronise camcorders, on the other hand, external Tentacle Sync timecode generators were connected to the camcorders' microphone entries.
 These generate acoustic timecode that is registered during the recordings in one of the camcorder's audio channels.
 A crucial component of the Tentacle system is a mobile application that communicates with all devices through bluetooth, allowing to synchronise them from remote and to start and interrupt recordings.

 In post-production, in a first step, video files were processed by means of the Tentacle Timecode Tool for Windows.
-This software reads the acoustic signal that encodes temporal information, converts it to metadata timecode and cancels it, maintaining only metadata timecode.
+The software reads the acoustic signal that encodes temporal information, converts it to metadata timecode and cancels it, maintaining only metadata timecode.
 Subsequently, all video and audio files were imported into an Adobe Premiere project, where they were aligned based on their metadata timecode and cut to equal length.
+De-identification measures were applied (see the relevant section below).
+For each event, to complete the set of audio recordings, two mute videos were extracted and one split-screen video with mixed sound was produced.

-The technical set-up of each event and further issues related to data collection were described in a field note form, which in some cases contained photographs.
-The team registered the event's date and place, listed the devices used and all anonymous participant identifiers, reported the participants' whishes for de-identification, where applicable, and made a note of any other peculiarity of the situation that was judged potentially relevant to interpret the data.
+The technical set-up of each event and further issues related to data collection were described in a field note form, sometimes adding photographs.
+The team listed the event's date and place, the devices used, any technical problems encountered, all anonymous participant identifiers, the participants' whishes for de-identification, where applicable, and any other peculiarity of the situation that was judged potentially relevant to interpret the data.
 One important function of the form was to associate identifiers to a description of the participants' physical appearance and to the names of clip-on microphones.
-After processing the files in TTT and Adobe Premiere, any technical problem encountered in that phase was registered in the field note form as well.
+The form was used to look up information at various stages, from multimedia post-production to transcription, from local archiving to the compilation of metadata in view of data sharing.

 Lab blog post: